Ensembl/ensembl-hive/docs/user_manual/quickstart/install.rst

    -  SQLite 3.6 `or higher <http://www.sqlite.org/download.html>`__
    -  PostgreSQL 9.2 `or higher <http://www.postgresql.org/download/>`__

+   The database has to be accessible from all the machines you want to run pipelines on, so make sure the SQLite database is on a shared filesystem or the MySQL/PostgreSQL database is on a shared network.

 #.
 Perl DBI API version 1.6 `or higher <http://dbi.perl.org/>`__ -- Perl
    database interface that has to include a driver for the database engine of your choice above.